UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 ---

-## Some color schemes are designed specifically for people with color vision deficiencies
+## Some colour schemes are designed specifically for people with colour vision deficiencies

 ``` python
 alt.Chart(cars).mark_circle(size=50).encode(